GrindeLab/STEAM/README.md

 #> 5.971432
 ```

-Now we are ready to estimate our genome-wide significance threshold.
+**Step 4:** Now we are ready to estimate our genome-wide significance threshold.
 We wish to estimate the *p*-value threshold which will control the family-wise error rate for this study at the 0.05 level.
 Since we have two ancestral populations, we can use either the analytic approximation or test statistic simulation approach.

 ### Analytic Approximation